ros2/design/articles/183_ros2_threat_model.md

 #### Use case scenarios

 * Development, Testing and Validation
-  * An engineer develops code or run tests on the robot.
+  * An engineer develops code or runs tests on the robot.
     They may:
     * Restart the robot
     * Restart the ROS graph